Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/New-AzureRmStorageAccount.md

 PS C:\>New-AzureRmStorageAccount -ResourceGroupName "MyResourceGroup" -AccountName "MyStorageAccount" -Location "US West" -SkuName "Standard_GRS" -EnableEncryptionService "Blob,File" -AssignIdentity
 ```

 This command creates a Storage account that enabled Storage Service encryption on Blob and File Services.
-It also generates and assigns an identity that can be sued to manage
+It also generates and assigns an identity that can be used to manage
 account keys through Azure KeyVault.

 ## PARAMETERS